Ivey Business School: Locations

 On September 10, 2009, Ivey broke ground on a new 235000 sqft faculty building on the Western campus in front of Brescia University College on former soccer fields.
 The project cost approximately $110 million, with the federal and provincial governments contributed $50 million in funding with the remainder funded by private donations.
 The building was to be designed by Hariri Pontarini Architects of Toronto.
 In September 2013, Ivey officially moved from their old building to new Richard Ivey Building located across campus.

 Publications

 Case studies

 With over 8,000 cases in their collection, Ivey Publishing adds more than 350 classroom-tested case studies each year.
 Ivey is among the largest producers and publishers of cases all around the world, just behind Harvard Business School.
-Recently, Ivey signed deals with Indian Institute of Management Calcutta to design and publish case studies.
+In 2014, Ivey signed deals with Indian Institute of Management Calcutta to design and publish case studies.

 Ivey Business Journal

 Ivey Business Journal (IBJ) started in 1933 as the Quarterly Review of Commerce.
 The publication transitioned from a quarterly magazine to a bi-monthly web publication in the 2000s and is read in over 150 countries.
 The current editor of the journal is Thomas Watson.